wr0om/susCoin/README.md

 .

-You can do many things with susCoin, like sending them to your sus friends or to purchase weapons on the dark web (;
+You can do many things with susCoin, like sending them to your sus friends or purchasing weapons on the dark web (;

 ![image](https://user-images.githubusercontent.com/59180254/120929339-60e57300-c6f1-11eb-9768-eeb4d8ca59ec.png)